RedHatInsights/authz-experiments/engine_eval/zanzibar/authz-openfga-ex/README.md

 Run on non-go path enable the go modules
 `export GO111MODULE=on`

-## Auhtmodel Data
+## Authmodel Data

-You can use the existing Json file in modeldata folder, or create a new one for your test model (for model, tuples, assertions) and export the same as follows
+You can use the existing Json file in the modeldata folder, or create a new one for your test model (for model, tuples, assertions) and export the same as follows
 ```
 export OPENFGA_AUTH_MODEL_JSON_FILE="path-to-model.json-file"